 Culture Commons hosts The Status of Women in San Antonio.
 Inspired by the 2019 report, “The Status of Women in San Antonio”, this art exhibition examines issues ranging from domestic violence to equal pay.
 The Status of Women in San Antonio runs through Friday, November 18th at Culture Commons in the Plaza de Armas building.

-The City of San Antonio and San Antonio Food Bank host a Farmers and Artisans Market every third Saturday.
-The market offers food demonstrations, local vendors, nutrition education sessions, and more.
-The Farmers and Artisans Market is every third Saturday at the Mission Marquee Plaza from 10am to 2.
-More information is on the Mission Marquee website.
+The City of San Antonio World Heritage Office and the San Antonio Food Bank host the 2022 Farmers and Artisans Market every first and third Saturday.
+The market offers fitness classes, local vendors, nutrition education sessions, and more.
+The Farmers and Artisans Market is every first and third Saturday at the Mission Marquee Plaza from 10am to 2.

 The San Antonio AIDS Foundation provides services to help people prevent the spread of HIV and help those affected by HIV and AIDS to live longer, healthier lives.
 They provide a full range of services such as testing, education, meal programs, and community-based care services.